 Physidae – tadpole snails

-Greek physa, bladder
+Greek physa, bellows

 Tadpole snails are similar but mirrored, with sinistral shells and breathing on the left.
 In many the mantle also has finger-like projections around the opening, which act much like gills.